Counseling & Therapy in Boulder, CO

 “Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.” – Mark Twain

 Learning to deal with emotions is not something we come by naturally.
 Anger is a natural response to feeling attacked, decided, frustrated, or even treated unfairly.
 If the way you behave when you feel angry is causing you problems in your life or relationship, it is worth investing in time to explore these this dynamic.
 Often anger masks other emotions that tell us we are not good.
 I want to help you understand your anger and make choices in life that are beneficial for you!
-Check out my free guide to see how I conceptualize anger and how I intend to help you.
+Check out my free guide to see how I conceptualize anger and how I intend to help you through my counseling services.
 Get the guide here.

 All of my support is inspired by both gestalt therapy and depth-psychotherapy methods.

 In light of what you might be facing in life, I hope to meet you one day and support you through counseling, therapy, or psychotherapy.